clementloyer/ada-website.github.io/all_collections/_posts/2024-12-10-bivariate.md

 It decreases.
 The stereotype continues...

+The ratio of the revenue over the budget decreases also.
+[plot 20 ]

 **What** are the most profitable **genres**?

-PLOT "ADJUSTED BOX OFFICE REVENUE BY GENRE"
+PLOT "ADJUSTED BOX OFFICE REVENUE BY GENRE" 16

 Adventure, Fantasy, Animation, Science Fiction, and Action are the top five most profitable genres.
 Interestingly, this does not align with the most frequently occurring genres.